November 12, 2025

 • The cost of acquisition becomes a capital loss.
 This loss:

-• can be set off only against other capital gains (short-term or long-term, as allowed by law), and
+• can be set off only against other capital gains, subject to the normal set-off rules, and

-• can be carried forward for up to 8 assessment years if not fully set off.
+• can generally be carried forward for up to 8 assessment years if not fully set off, subject to normal return-filing conditions.

 • The capital loss cannot be set off against the dividend income created by the same buyback.

-This "split" treatment – dividend income now and capital loss later – is the core structural change.
+This split treatment, dividend income on one side and capital loss on the other, is the core structural change.

-(Note: This is a simplified illustration, ignoring surcharge, cess and other nuances.
+(Note: This is a simplified illustration, ignoring surcharge, cess, TDS and other nuances.
 Actual tax will vary by individual.)

 Assume: